 - Carefully place one cherry blossom into the each doughnut cavity.
 Set aside.

-- In a large bowl, add the blended green liquid to the bowl, along with the egg, oil, sugar and vanilla extract.
+- In a large bowl, add the blended green liquid (or ¼ C milk) to the bowl, along with the egg, oil, sugar and vanilla extract.
 Beat together until combined.

-- Scrape the mixture into a piping bag, cut the tip, and pipe into the doughnut cavity, about ¾ full.
+- Transfer the mixture into a piping bag, cut the tip, and pipe the batter into the doughnut cavity, about ¾ full.

-- To make the glaze, combine the milk with the powdered sugar and mix well.
-The consistency should be similar to honey.
-Use a spoon and drizzle over top of the doughnuts.
+- Use a spoon and drizzle over top of the cooled doughnuts.

-- Doughnuts best served fresh.
-Can be kept for up to 1 day at room temperature, tightly wrapped.
+- Doughnuts are best served fresh.
+Glazed doughnuts can be kept for up to 1 day at room temperature.